KarlAndr1/beryl/docs/USING.md

 value of the entire expression, that gets assigned to the variable 'res'.
 If no error occurs then the first function would continue after the invocation of some-function, printing out "Ok" and then returning x; the result of some-function would then be assigned to 'res'.

+## Standard library

+If Beryl is installed either locally or globally, the documentation for the standard library can be accessed via the beryl interpreter:
+	docs "index"
+returns a list of all libraries
+	docs "corelib"
+returns a list of documented functions part of "corelib"
+	docs "substring"
+returns the documentation for the "substring" function.